impedansa/string-mixer/README.md

 In the result string, substrings are sorted by length in descending order and alphabetically within the same length.

 #### Sorting Criteria
-The sorting of substrings in the result string is prioritized based on the following criteria:
+The sorting of substrings in the result string is prioritised based on the following criteria:
 1. **Length of Substrings**:
    * Substrings are sorted in descending order based on their length, determined by the number of occurrences of the letters.
 2. **Prefix Order**: